 The black and white metric follows the same protocols as the color assessment.
 Specifically, we use a set of stock images that allow for direct comparisons amongst the printers in the class.
-Again, our focus is on resolution and overall impression though border and tonal transitions are central to the analysis as well.
-The Pro-200 has crisp borders as well as smooth gradients through darks which is a challenge for most printers.
-However, the colors run a little warm which was not to our liking.
+Again, our focus is on resolution and overall impression, though border and tonal transitions are central to the analysis as well.
+The Pro-200 has crisp borders and smooth gradients through darks which is a challenge for most printers.
+However, the colors run a little warm, which was not to our liking.

 The printer capabilities metric is an assessment of the Canon Pixma Pro-200's print speed, print dimensions, tray capacity, media diversity, and the number of ink cartridges in use.
 Given what we've discussed about this unit so far, it shouldn't be surprising that it is a leader in the class in this regard.
-The main gripe that we have with the Pro-200 is that it doesn't accommodate a paper roll and as such the print dimensions are limited to 13 x 39 inches.
-This won't be a deal-breaker for many readers as the max dimensions give one a lot of room to express themselves.
+The main gripe we have with the Pro-200 is that it doesn't accommodate a paper roll, so the print dimensions are limited to 13 x 39 inches.
+This won't be a deal-breaker for many readers as the max dimensions still give one a lot of room to express themselves.

 While our cost per print estimate is a round one, it is based on extensive testing and proved to be on the conservative side across the various printers that we reviewed.
 We first used data from a commercial printer that provided us with the average amount of ink required to cover a square foot of paper with a color image.
 With that info, we simply calculated the cost of the ink needed for a 4 x 6 inch print and added it to the cost of the paper — simple but telling.

-We spent over an hour in the trenches trying to get our computer to recognize the Pro-200 despite the printer receiving the wifi password through the laptop.
+We spent over an hour trying to get our computer to recognize the Pro-200 despite the printer receiving the wifi password through the laptop.
 You might be thinking, maybe it was your computer.
-Nope, we tried multiple computers with both PC and Mac operating systems and the problem falls squarely on the printer.
+Nope, we tried multiple computers with both PC and Mac operating systems, and the problem falls squarely on the printer.
 Finally, we gave up and reset everything, resorting to a manual set-up.
-After getting the printer connected we were able to set the features on the printer that were supposed to be done via on-screen prompts.
+After getting the printer connected, we were able to set the features on the printer that were supposed to be done via on-screen prompts.
 Ugh, so frustrating.
 Good thing it only has to be done once.

 We calculate value as a ratio of cost to performance.
 In this light, the Canon Pixma Pro-200 offers consumers a good value.
 The unit performs at a very high level, yet it is significantly less expensive than competitive models.